Canon M50 vs SL2

 |Canon M6 Mark II||Y||stereo||mono||Y||-||micro||2.0||Y||-||Y|

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the SL2 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SL2 was succeeded by the Canon SL2.
+Both the M50 and the SL2 have been discontinued, but can regularly be found used on eBay.
+The SL2 was replaced by the Canon SL2, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon M50 or the Canon SL2 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.